 The command for subscript (text below the line) is “Ctrl + =”.
-Once you have your subscript inserted you can press that combination again to get back to regular sized text.
+Once you have your subscript inserted you can press that combination again to get back to normal text.

 To get superscript (text above the line) use the command “Ctrl + shift + =” and enter that again to return to normal text.

 Okay, this one isn’t overly difficult, but it’s sometimes it’s overlooked.
-Having a cover page is useful because it won’t be included when you start numbering your pages so you’ll have less fiddling about with the page number formatting to worry about!
+Quick tip – having a cover page is useful because it won’t be included when you start numbering your pages so you’ll have less fiddling about with the page number formatting to worry about!

 Non-continuous page numbering can be handy.
-For example, when you have your final thesis ready to go you may want the table of contents, acknowledgements etc. to be labelled with Roman numerals and your chapters in ordinal numbers starting from page 1.
-Rather than saving things as separate documents (which is exactly what undergraduate me did), you can simply tell word that those 2 sections are separate and need to be numbered differently!
+For example, when you have your final thesis ready to go you may want the table of contents, acknowledgments, etc., to be labeled with Roman numerals and your chapters in ordinal numbers starting from page 1.
+Rather than saving things as separate documents (which is exactly what undergraduate me did), you can simply tell Word that those 2 sections are separate and need to be numbered differently!

 To do this: